-- 1. As part of the admission process at Navarro College, all degree-seeking students will be administered a state-approved placement instrument unless he/she is exempt.
-Students are exempt who: - hold a baccalaureate or an associates degree from a regionally accredited Texas public college or university. - have a composite score of 23 on the ACT with a minimum of 19 on the English and/or Mathematics tests.
-Scores must have been earned within the last five years. - have a combined score of 1070 on the SAT with a minimum score of 500 on the mathematics and/or verbal tests.
-Scores must have been earned within the last five years. - passed the related exit-level (11th grade) sections of TAKS=2200 ELA with a Writing subscore of 3 and/or 2200 on Math.
+1. As part of the admission process at Navarro College, all degree-seeking students will be administered a state-approved placement instrument unless he/she is exempt.
+Students are exempt who:

+have a composite score of 23 on the ACT with a minimum of 19 on the English and/or Mathematics tests.
+Scores must have been earned within the last five years.

+have a combined score of 1070 on the SAT with a minimum score of 500 on the mathematics and/or verbal tests.
+Scores must have been earned within the last five years.

+passed the related exit-level (11th grade) sections of TAKS=2200 ELA with a Writing subscore of 3 and/or 2200 on Math.
 Scores must have been earned within the last three years prior to admission.